Operationalising the bitter lessons in compute and cleverness

 I think Orhan’s statement is easier to engage with than Sutton’s because he gives concrete examples.
 His invective is tight.

 This doesn’t directly apply everywhere.
 For example, in my last hydrology project, a single data point cost AUD 700,000 because drilling a thousand-metre well cost that much.
-Telling me to collect a billion more data points instead of being clever isn’t useful; collapsing the global economy to collect them wouldn’t be clever.
+Telling me to collect a billion more data points instead of being clever isn’t useful; collapsing the global economy to collect them wouldn’t be clever either.
 There might be ways to get more data, such as pretraining a geospatial foundation model on hydrology-adjacent tasks, but that doesn’t look trivial.

 What we generally want isn’t a homily saying being clever is a waste of time, but a trade-off curve quantifying how clever to bother being.
 That’s probably the best lesson.

-9 Bitter lessons in career strategy
+6 Bitter lessons in career strategy

 I get the most from the limited compute in my skull by figuring out how to use the larger compute on my GPU.